Why people leave GetResponse

 Paying for unused features

 GetResponse pricing includes features whether you use them or not.
 At $79/month for 10k subscribers on the Starter plan (which doesn't even include webinars), you're paying for the suite.
-If you only need email marketing, that's expensive compared to focused alternatives.
+If you only need email marketing, that's expensive compared to focused alternatives like MailerLite or Brevo.

 The alternatives, honestly

-No landing pages, no webinars, no funnels - just excellent email at $19/month for 10k emails.
+Smaller landing page template library, no webinars, no funnels - just excellent email at $49/month for 60k emails (unlimited subscribers).
 See our GetResponse comparison for details.

 MailerLite offers clean email marketing with landing pages at $73/month for 10k subscribers.
 Easier to navigate than GetResponse, covers most email use cases.
 No webinars, but if you don't need them, you save money and complexity.

-Check our MailerLite alternatives page for more options.
+Check our MailerLite alternatives page and the GetResponse vs MailerLite comparison for more.

 ActiveCampaign's automation capabilities exceed GetResponse's.
 CRM included, site tracking, lead scoring - it's the choice if sophisticated workflows matter most.
 No webinars, but better at the email automation core.
 See our ActiveCampaign comparison.